A Multi-Method Approach to Exploring Prescribing Cascades

 Prescribing cascades occur when a drug is used to treat the side effect of another drug.
-How and why prescribing cascades start and continue, their impact on people, and how they can be prevented or reversed are all unknown.
+We are studying how and why prescribing cascades start and continue, their impact on people, and how they can be prevented or reversed.

-Using Michie’s Behaviour Change Wheel, our team is articulating behaviours that need to change and relevant strategies to identify prescribing cascades earlier, make them easier to manage or prevent them altogether.
-Our team will next gather stakeholder input on the feasibility of these strategies in practice.
+Using Michie’s Behaviour Change Wheel, we then identified strategies to help clinicians and patients identify prescribing cascades earlier and make them easier to manage or prevent altogether.
+Our team is currently gathering input on the feasibility of these strategies and exploring the design of tools for clinicians to use in practice.

 Our goal is to help people identify prescribing cascades earlier or prevent them altogether in order to improve the health and well-being of older adults.